SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/_ARCHITECTURE.md

 2. Unzip to your desired location
 3. Open in Obsidian
 4. Install plugins: Dataview, Templater, Tasks
-5. Explore example content in `Tracks/`, `Objects/`, `Capture/`
+5. See START-HERE.md for LLM project setup
-6. When ready, replace examples with your own content
+6. Explore example content in `Tracks/`, `Objects/`, `Capture/`

 ### First Steps